mshea/lazy_gm_tools/5e_monsters/monsters_md/necromancer-a5e.md

 ### Reactions
 - **Counterspell (3rd-Level; S):** When a creature the mage can see within 60 feet casts a spell, the mage attempts to interrupt it.
 If the creature is casting a 2nd-level spell or lower, the spell fails.
 If the creature is casting a 3rd-level or higher spell, the mage makes an Intelligence check against a DC of 10 + the spells level.
 On a success, the spell fails, and the spellcasting creature can use its reaction to try to cast a second spell with the same casting time so long as it uses a spell slot level equal to or less than half the original spell slot.
 If the mage casts counterspell with a higher spell slot, the interrupted spell fails if its level is less than that of counterspell.
 - **Shield (1st-Level; V:** When the mage is hit by an attack or targeted by magic missile, they gain a +5 bonus to AC (including against the triggering attack) and immunity to magic missile.
 These benefits last until the start of their next turn.
-- **Misty Step (2nd-Level; V):** The mage teleports to an unoccupied space they can see within 30 feet.
-The mage can't cast this spell and a 1st-level or higher spell on the same turn.